Anthroposophic medicine: Categorization and conceptual basis

-The categorization of anthroposophical medicine is complex since, in part, it complements conventional medicine, and in part, it substitutes for it.
+The categorization of anthroposophical medicine is complex because it both complements and substitutes conventional medicine.
 In 2008, Ernst wrote that it was being promoted as an "extension to conventional medicine".

-Ernst writes that Steiner used imagination and insight as a basis for his ideas, drawing mystical knowledge from the occult Akashic Records, a work which is supposedly situated on the astral plane, and which Steiner said was accessible to him via his intuitive powers.
+Ernst writes that Steiner used imagination and insight as a basis for his ideas, drawing on mystical knowledge from the occult Akashic Records, a work supposedly situated on the astral plane, which Steiner said he could access via his intuitive powers.
 On this basis, Steiner proposed "associations between four postulated dimensions of the human body (physical body, etheric body, astral body, and ego), plants, minerals, and the cosmos".
 Steiner also proposed a connection betweens planets, metals and organs so that, for example, the planet Mercury, the element mercury and the lung were all somehow associated.
 These propositions form the basis of anthroposophical medicine.

 Ernst has said that anthroposophical medicine "includes some of the least plausible theories one could possibly imagine", categorized it as "pure quackery", and said that it "has no basis in science".
 According to Quackwatch, anthroposophical medicine practitioners regard illness as a "rite of passage" necessary to purge spiritual impurities carried over from past lives, according to the precepts of "karmic destiny".

-Anthroposophical MDs think diseases are caused primarily by karma and demons, rather than materialistic causes.
-The Gospel of Luke is their main handbook of medical science; this makes them believe they have magical powers, and that medicine is essentially a form of magic.
-The professional French organization of Anthroposophic MDs has sued Grégoire Perra, the author of such claims; they have been condemned to pay 25,000 Euros in damages for abusively suing him.

-The French governmental anti-cults agency MIVILUDES reported that it remains vigilant about Anthroposophy, especially because of its deviant medical applications and its work with underage persons.

-According to Edzard Ernst, "Anthroposophic medicine is based on several bizarre assumptions".
+The French governmental anti-cult agency MIVILUDES reported in 2022 that it remains vigilant about anthroposophy, especially because of its deviant medical applications and its work with underage persons.
+According to Ernst, "Anthroposophic medicine is based on several bizarre assumptions".

-Steiner seems to have been right about diets, although his assumptions were erroneous.
+Proponents of anthroposophic medicine make several irrational assumptions, for instance, they claim that our past lives influence our present health, or that the course of an illness is determined by our 'karmic' destiny.